TILLAMOOK FALL 2025

 7. Let frico cool completely, then store in an airtight container.
 It will stay crisp at room temperature for up to 1 day.
 For longer storage, keep in the refrigerator for 3–4 days, layering with parchment paper; reheat in a skillet or oven to crisp before serving.
 Frico can also be frozen in a single layer, then reheated until crisp.

-Quick 3-Ingredient Yogurt Dressing
+Quick Yogurt (or Sour Cream) Dressing

-Makes about ½ cup
+Makes about 3/4 cup

-½ cup Tillamook Plain & Simple Greek Yogurt or sour cream
+½ cup Tillamook Plain & Simple Greek Yogurt or Sour Cream

-1 garlic clove, minced
+1 small garlic clove, minced

 1 tablespoon olive oil